jaderhenryk/MEAT/README.md

 This project is a food delivery web application for study purpose, it was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.12.

 ## Installing Angular Dependencies

 Run `npm install` on project root folder to install all Angular modules as dependencies.

+## Installing and running json-server

+MEAT uses [json-server](https://github.com/typicode/json-server) to simulate a REST API.
+Run `npm i -g json-server` on project root folder to install it.
+Run `json-server db.sjon` to deploy the json server.

 ## Development server